jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Then, in your routing tree block, you can call r.rodauth to use the default configuration.
+.notes Then, in your routing tree block, you can call r.rodauth with no arguments to use the default configuration.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>route do |r|
   r.on "admin" do